 Unfortunately, sometimes experiencing headaches can be a symptom of more serious eye diseases which can lead to vision loss.
 Headaches can be a symptom of glaucoma, as this disease is characterized by a buildup of pressure against the optic nerve.
 Cataracts can also cause headaches.

 Detecting a visual problem is hard for us to recognize on our own.
-If you haven’t found an explanation for getting frequent headaches, consider scheduling an appointment for a comprehensive eye exam at Accent Vision Care in Gonzales, LA today!
+If you haven’t found an explanation for getting frequent headaches, consider scheduling an appointment for an eye exam at Accent Vision Care in Gonzales, LA today!